 Drag files or folders from the Finder to the Photos icon in the Dock.

 In Photos, choose File > Import.
 Select the photos or folder that you want to import, then click Review for Import.
 If you selected multiple photos or videos, select the photos or video that you want to import, then click Import [number] Selected or Import All.

-Important: Don’t eject a device while the photos are being imported.
+Important: Don’t eject a camera or device while the photos or videos are being imported.